-But like with fast food, a locally-owned operation isn't necessarily a bad thing.
-McDonald's tells their franchises exactly how to cook burgers and chicken nuggets and has standards so you have a consistent experience around the world, regardless of the legal owner or tenant of the property you're standing in.
+Like with fast food, a locally-owned operation isn't necessarily a bad thing.
+McDonald's tells their franchises exactly how to cook burgers and chicken nuggets and has standards so you have a consistent experience around the world, regardless of who owns the restaurant.
 In the same vein, renting a car from a local rental franchise should provide you with the same consistent experience nationwide.

-Let's look at the different types of rental operations.
-Local rental branches of the eight major brands usually fall into one of the following categories:
+Local rental branches of the nine major brands usually fall into one of the following categories:

 - A corporate branch is run by the same company that owns the rights to the rental car brand.
-An employee working for a corporate store answers to a series of local, regional, and national managers and ultimately to the company president, and that office's assets (including their biggest asset—their fleet) are owned by the national corporation.
+An employee working for a corporate store answers to a series of local, regional, and national managers and ultimately to the company president, and that office's assets (including its biggest asset—the fleet) are owned by the national corporation.

 - A franchisee or licensee is an independent company that has bought the right to use the brand of the parent corporation.
 With that right come restrictions on appearance and procedures as well as ongoing payment of fees to the brand owner.
 A franchisee or licensee is usually its own business that hires its own staff, owns its own property, and (most importantly) runs its own fleet.
 While it may work out a vehicle leasing/purchasing deal through the parent corporation, it holds the lease or title to its own cars.

-- An agency is a sort of cross between a corporate store and a franchise.
+- An agency is often a hybrid of a corporate store and a franchise.
 An agency owner/operator is responsible for staking out a location and obtaining the real property (or lease agreement to work inside another property, such as a hotel), hiring and training staff, and bringing the location into brand image and compliance standards.
-There's one thing the agency doesn't own--the rental fleet.
+There's one thing the agency doesn't own: the rental fleet.
 Instead, an agency relies on a pooled fleet owned by the parent corporation and receives a percentage of the revenue earned from each transaction.

-For the customer, the distinction between corporate, franchisee, and agency primarily affects two areas: one-way rentals and customer service options.
+For the customer, the distinction between corporate, franchisee, and agency primarily affects two situations: one-way rentals and customer service..

-If you rent from a franchise, you are usually limited in your one-way rental options—you can usually only return that vehicle back to an office owned by that franchisee.
-Typically, a franchisee owns either a single branch, several branches in a city, or, at most, branches in a small regional area (such as a part of a state).
+If you rent from a franchise, you are usually limited in your one-way rental options, You can usually only return that vehicle back to an office owned by that franchisee.
+Typically, a franchisee owns either a single branch, several branches in a city, or, at most, branches in a regional area.

 Also, if something happens to your vehicle, you're dealing with one owner/operator in one area.
-This means that if you're out of that area, you're still reliant on the company based back where you picked the vehicle up to provide you with service if something happens.
+This means that if you're out of that area, you're still reliant on the company based back where you picked the vehicle up to provide you with service if something goes wrong.
 And with a small business operating on a slim profit margin, getting expedient and affordable assistance is not always possible.
-After all, the franchise owner is not going to want to cough up for a thousand dollar tow bill back to his office—so that means policies that may leave you on the hook for such things…or will leave you waiting for a long time for service to arrive.
+After all, the franchise owner is not going to want to cover an expensive tow bill back to his office.
+That means the policy that may leave you on the hook for such things, or will leave you waiting for a long time for service to arrive.

 Agencies are a bit of a hybrid.
-With a national floating fleet, you'll still get the advantages of having one-way or out-of-town service options available.
-Agencies still employ their own employees, but the parent rental corporation has a bit of a tighter grip on the agency's operations and specific policies, and many of the functions of a rental office where disputes tend to arise (such as damage claims and accounting practices) are handled by the parent rental corporation.
+With a national floating fleet, you'll still get the advantages of one-way or out-of-town service options.
+Agencies hire their own employees, but the parent rental corporation has a tighter grip on the agency's operations and specific policies.
+Many of the functions of a rental office where disputes tend to arise (such as damage claims and accounting practices) are handled by the parent rental corporation.

-All Enterprise branches are corporate-owned.
+Enterprise Rent-a-Car branches are corporate-owned.
 Enterprise does not franchise.
-However, Enterprise typically does not offer one-way rentals today.

-All of the rest of the rental companies operate at least some form of franchising.
-With these companies, most major airports are corporately owned and operated, while smaller (urban/suburban/rural) locations are usually independently run.
+All the other major rental companies operate at least some form of franchising.
+With these companies, most major airports are corporately owned and operated, while smaller (urban/suburban/rural) locations are typically independently run.

 Hertz is heavily corporate, but some Hertz Local Edition or small regional airport branches are operated independently.
 However, Hertz operates a national floating fleet and permits one-ways between all Hertz locations.

-Dollar and Thrifty are heavily franchised and do not operate any agency-type locations.
+Dollar Rent a Car and Thrifty Car Rental are heavily franchised and do not operate any agency-type locations.
 While most major airports are corporately owned, franchises remain at some major airports (for example, Seattle and Salt Lake City).
-Additionally, Dollar Thrifty is currently refranchising some of its smaller corporate stores, a trend that began with the new President and CEO and is likely to continue for some time.